anTONIazupa/YeeHaw/README.md

 # Overarching goal:

-To help farmers keep track of their cattle (cow id, gender, age, weight and location) and notify the farmer a cow leave the farms property.
+To help farmers keep track of their cattle (cow ID, gender, age, weight and location) and notify the farmer a cow leave the farms property.